Sandhiyamrs/-multi-language-problem-solving-/09_number_guess_game/README.md

-# Number Guessing Game
+# Number Guess Game

+## Description
+A simple command-line game where the computer chooses a random number and the user tries to guess it.

-## Problem
+## Rules
-Classic number guessing game:
-- Computer selects random number
-- Player guesses
+- Number range: 1 to 100
-- Give hints higher/lower
+- Program gives hints (Too High / Too Low)
+- Game ends when the correct number is guessed

+## Concepts Used
-- Track number of attempts
+- Random number generation

-## Why Useful
-- Practice random numbers and loops
+- Loops
-- Interactive CLI game
+- Conditionals
+- User input